 How did this project start?

 We have been working with members of the Coahoma community since 2014.
-We spent time with people understanding the context of the community and how our resources could best complement existing community assets to add value.
+We spent time with people understanding the context of the community and how our resources could best compliment existing community assets to add value.
 Through a community-centered design lens, we worked with youth and community leaders to identify areas of opportunity and together build up a vision of a mobile space and what it could contain.

 What are your short-term and long-term goals?
 What is your timeline?

-Our short term goals revolve around giving the project a stable and sustainable base off which to launch.
+Our short-term goals revolve around giving the project a stable and sustainable base off which to launch.
 This includes developing a sustainable business model, acquiring initial funding, and gathering resources such as a physical bus.
 Additionally, we are developing the specifics of the curriculum.

 How much time does a partnered after-school program get allotted?